 Day 1: Historical Tokyo

-Your first day in Tokyo should be dedicated to exploring traditional Tokyo and the historical and cultural sights around the city center.
-With an early start, here’s how to spend your first day on this Tokyo itinerary.
+Dedicate a day to exploring traditional Tokyo and the historical and cultural sights around the city centre.

 The palace is the current home of the Imperial Family, so the inner grounds are closed to the public for most of the year.
 But it’s still worth visiting the parks and gardens, which are free to visit.